arkadiuso000/LearningSwift/README.md

 # LearningSwift
-This is my repo of my steps in Swift
+##This is my repository documenting my progress in Swift

+### Welcome to my Swift journey!
+This repository serves as a record of my steps in learning Swift, and I am utilizing the resource at https://www.hackingwithswift.com/100/swiftui for my learning.